Nature conservation and Meres

 The parkland changes with the seasons so there is much to appreciate and enjoy throughout the year.

-Millennium Wood is beautiful protected area of Tatton's Parkland where over 30 indigenous trees have been planted.
-See Tatton's map of the Parkland (JPEG, 937KB) and a map of Millennium Wood (PDF, 265KB)
+Millennium Wood is beautiful protected area of Tatton's Parkland where over 30 indigenous trees have been planted. map of Millennium Wood (PDF, 265KB)